mernst/uwisdom/Programs.md

 dedicated wisdom file.

-## PostScript and PDF
+## File format conversions for printing

-To convert a text file to PostScript or PDF, here are possibilities.
+To convert a text file to PostScript or PDF.
 Reasonable choices:

 * paps: is packaged for Unix distributions (Ubuntu, Red Hat), so perhaps